Pecan Sandies Recipe: The Buttery, Nutty Shortbread Cookie You Need

 • When making balls, the dough might be a bit crumbly, so take time to press it together well so that the cookies hold their shape.

-• When hand-working cookie dough, it helps to keep the palms of your hands slightly damp with a bit of water or oil.
+• When hand-working cookie dough, it helps to keep your palms slightly damp with a bit of water or oil.
 This prevents the cookie dough from clinging to your palms.

 • Line your ungreased baking sheets with parchment paper.